NA7KR/ajhstn.github.io/_posts/2016-05-23-securitygroup-auditing.md

 Send-MailMessage -SmtpServer 'your mail server' -From 'Security Auditing <no-reply@domain.com>' -to 'securityauditing@domain.com' -Subject $subject -BodyAsHtml -Body $html
 ```

-See the full <a href="https://github.com/ajhstn/ajhstn.github.io/blob/master/ps/Get-SecurityGroupAuditing.ps1">code</a> on GitHub.

 ## Next Steps
 The way i use this is with a schedule task that runs each morning.

-## Comments and Feedback Welcome